dseichter/VATValidation/README.md

 ## Features

+* Graphical user interface
 * Single validation
 * Batch processing of CSV, JSON or XLSX
-* Validation using BZSt (if your vat is located at `DE`)
+* Validation using BZSt (configurable, can only be used if your VAT starts with `DE`)
-* Validation using VIES (configurable as default)
+* Validation using VIES (configurable)
 * Validation using HMRC (if you want to validate a vat starting with `UK`)
-* Provides a graphical user interface
-* Batch processing can be run using CLI interface
+* Batch processing can be run using CLI interface (see releases)
 * **NO** dependencies needed

 This is the successor of my VAT-Validation.
 Now released as Open Source.